-Best waldorf salad recipe with celery, apples, spinach, grapes and walnuts, amazingly fresh and crunchy, with a light Greek yogurt and mayo dressing, and a good drizzle of lemon juice.
+Best waldorf salad recipe with celery, apples, spinach, grapes and walnuts, amazingly fresh and crunchy.
+It has a homemade healthy salad dressing made of light Greek yogurt and mayo, and a good drizzle of lemon juice.
 The perfect recipe when you want something quick and healthy.

 With Christmas and Boxing Day truly over, we have a tiny break before the New Year to rest from all those mince pies, roasts and booze.
 If you can’t possible see turkey in front of your eyes anymore, but would much rather try something lighter, this Waldorf salad is the answer.
 It might not cure a bad hangover, but it can certainly help detox from those heavy gargantuan meals.
 Now, don’t expect to lose all the extra weight you might have put on these days in a go only, better take it easy and enjoy, there’s more to come soon.